-Baking is not required in these vegan homemade granola bars!
+No baking needed for these vegan homemade granola bars!
 A chewy healthy bar that take only a few minutes to make and the result is a treat that tastes like an oatmeal cookie!
-The perfect snack or breakfast for the on-the-go moments.
+The perfect snack or breakfast for on-the-go moments.

 A bowl of warm fresh granola, oatmeal or homemade granola bars are our most commonly eaten breakfast.
 We just love my creamy instant oatmeal with bananas and pecans.
 And if you want to make your own homemade granola, I highly suggest trying this basic granola recipe.
 Chase actually prefers to eat plain oats straight from the glass jar they are stored in.
 It doesn’t matter to him if they are quick cook oats or steel cut oats.
 Oats are oats and they just taste good… even dry and plain.
 I beg to differ.
 I prefer them bathed in a bit of honey or sweetened with fresh fruit.
 Are you an oat fan?
 I feel like I keep meeting people that don’t like oatmeal but I think that’s from an older generation.
 A generation when you had to butter them up to make them taste good.
 Steel cut oats are another category.
 I don’t use them for cooking and rarely even buy them.
 That version of the cereal grain is too… well, grainy.